Youdahe123/GustieGo/README.md

-# GustieGo - Cafeteria Shift Management System
+# GustieGo - Cafeteria Shift Management System (go to backend branch for info about REST API)

 A modern shift management system for Gustavus Adolphus College cafeteria, built with React, TypeScript, and MongoDB/Express.js backend.